ubco-W2021T2-cosc123/template_activity01/README.md

-# Lecture 1 Activity
+# Lecture Activity 2

-In this lecture activity, there are two tasks:
+This lab has has two tasks.
+The first task is to complete modules in a [Git tutorial](https://learngitbranching.js.org/) under the 'main' tab, and the second task is to complete the modules under the 'remote' tab.

 - Details of [Task1.md](Task1.md).
 - Details of [Task2.md](Task2.md).